AshutoshMahala/Delegated-Token-Curated-Registry/README.md

 # Delegated-Token-Curated-Registry
 Token Curated Registry where delegate functionality has been added for commiting a vote.
+Where an owner of the tokens can provide right to someone vote on his behalf.

 ## Background
 ### ERC20